maximehuotlavoie/PAS/README.md

 * Each file should have a header dictating the type of code, file name, names of contributors and mm/yy of last update, purpose of the code, and feature list
 * Comments should be located beneath each line or code block and should be detailed enough to explain the function of that line or code block
 * Global variables should all be declared in the first or second code block
+* Refrain from using whitelines, to ensure code compactness